-- 3.14 Release Triggers Triggers which function on release are prohibited. - 3.15 Ammunition - Round nose Rimfire cartridges commercially catalogued as the ".22 Short, ".22 Long, or ".22 Long Rifle which have an over-all length not more than 1.1 inches and loaded with a lead or alloy bullet of not larger than .23 inch diameter.
-Hollow point, wad cutter, tracer, incendiary or explosive bullets are specifically excluded from ammunition authorized for match use.
+3.15 Ammunition - Rimfire cartridges commercially catalogued as the ".22 Short, ".22 Long, or ".22 Long Rifle which have an over-all length not more than 1.1 inches and loaded with a lead or alloy bullet of not larger than .23-inch diameter.
+Hollow point, tracer, incendiary or explosive bullets are specifically excluded from ammunition authorized for match use.

-- 3.16 General - All devices or equipment which may facilitate shooting and which are not mentioned in these Rules, and which are contrary to the spirit of these Rules and Regulations, are forbidden.
+3.16 General - All devices or equipment which may facilitate shooting, and which are not mentioned in these Rules, and which are contrary to the spirit of these Rules and Regulations, are forbidden.
 The Arena Director or CRSO shall have the right to examine a shooter's equipment or apparel.
-The responsibility shall be upon the competitor to submit questionable equipment and apparel for official inspection and approval in sufficient time prior to the beginning of a match so that it will not inconvenience either the competitor or the official. - 3.17 Eye Protection- All competitors and other personnel in the immediate vicinity of the range complex must wear eye protection devices. - 3.18 Ear Protection All competitors and other personnel in the immediate vicinity of the range complex must wear hearing protection devices.
-Only sound reducing devices may be worn by competitors forward of the ready line. - 3.19 Empty Chamber Indicator (ECI) A small bore ECI is required in all small bore rifle competitions to indicate that the chamber is empty.
-The ECI must be continuous from chamber to muzzle visible at both ends. - 3.2 Audible Timing Devices - Audible timing devices are allowed. - 3.21 Electronic Devices-Radios, tape recorders, or any type of sound producing or communications systems are prohibited forward of the ready line except hearing aids and those devices necessary for range control.
+The responsibility shall be upon the competitor to submit questionable equipment and apparel for official inspection and approval in sufficient time prior to the beginning of a match so that it will not inconvenience either the competitor or the official.

+3.17 Eye Protection- All competitors and other personnel in the immediate vicinity of the range complex must wear eye protection devices.

+3.18 Ear Protection - All competitors and other personnel in the immediate vicinity of the range complex must wear hearing protection devices.
+Only sound reducing devices may be worn by competitors forward of the ready line.

+3.19 Empty Chamber Indicator (ECI) - A small bore ECI is required in all small-bore rifle competitions to indicate that the chamber is empty.
+The ECI must be continuous from chamber to muzzle visible at both ends.

+3.2 Audible Timing Devices - Audible timing devices are allowed.

+3.21 Electronic Devices-Radios, tape recorders, or any type of sound producing, or communications systems are prohibited forward of the ready line except hearing aids and those devices necessary for range control.